spacesprotocol/sips/RESOLVER.md

 // If an operator gets a request for a handle for a space it doesn't control, does it act as a proxy and forward the request to the space operator?

+// If information is not found in the "data", then try the fabric node net for data.
+//  Can a subspace owner create/sign/publish zones just for john@doe?
+// If all this fails then return null.

 // If the hex string is not valid, return null return null;